roman-milk/roman-milk.github.io/frank-and.md

  "You aren't making any sense here."

  "Of course I am Frank.
 If you are willing to go the revenge route instead of going for a divorce your partner in revenge is sitting across the table from you."
-Report_Story #2